cococo2000/Web3Bench/README.md

 ./runbench.sh

 # Parse the results
-python3 parse-localresults.py
+python3 parse.py
-# The outcomes will be saved in script/res.csv by default
+# The outcomes will be saved in script/summary.csv by default

-# Or if you execute Web3Bench on multiple machines, you can merge the results by running the following command on all the machines.
+# Or if you want to import the results into the database, you can use the following command
-python3 import-res2db-parse.py
+python3 parse.py --exportdb sum
-# All results will be stored in res.csv and the sum_table table in the database.
+# The sum results will be stored in script/summary.csv and the sum_table table in the database you specified in the script parse.py
+# Or if you want to import the all results (including the original data and the sum of the data) into the database, you can use the following command
+python3 parse.py --exportdb all
+# The sum results will be stored in script/summary.csv, the res_table table (storing the original data) and sum_table table in the database you specified in the script parse.py
 ```

 ### Troubleshooting